Best Backpacking Fry Pan

 Weight: 26.4oz (750 gr)

-This pan is a little different, being a grill officially a grill pan rather than a fry pan, but when it comes to perfectly cooked food with those chargrill lines that we all love, it certainly takes some beating!
+If you want something a little different from your backpacking cookware, you might try this MasterPan Non-Stick Grill Pan.
+This fry pan is officially a grill pan rather than a frying pan, but when it comes to perfectly cooked food with those chargrill lines that we all love, it certainly takes the steak!

-It’s suitable for use on any heat source so that you can use it over the campfire at the end of a longs day’s hike.
+It’s suitable for use on any heat source, so you can use it over the campfire at the end of a long day’s hike.

 It is made from aluminum, which distributes the heat evenly, and the double layer non-stick coating means that you can effortlessly lift food from the pan, time after time.